Here's an easy recipe to learn how to make homemade white sauce! Ditch the canned cream-of sauces forever. Made with a butter + flour roux base.

 ★ Beyond the Basic White Sauce ★

-Once you've mastered how to make a roux and you've turned it into a delicious sauce by adding a liquid, then you can experiment and branch out almost indefinitely.
+When you've mastered how to make a roux and turn it into a delicious sauce by adding a liquid, then you can experiment and branch out almost indefinitely.

 Here's how to take your roux and sauces beyond a basic white sauce: